XxFri3ndlyxX/esx_illegal_drugs/README.md

 # esx_illegal_drugs
-This is the old esx_drugs which contain opium, weed, cocaine & meth.
+-This is the old esx_drugs which contain opium, weed, cocaine & meth.
-This was a fork from https://github.com/ESX-Org/esx_drugs but they changed the way they do drugs and they only use weed now.
+-This was a fork from https://github.com/ESX-Org/esx_drugs but they changed the way they do drugs and they only use weed now.
-This is why this is not a fork.
+-This is why this is not a fork.

-This version is modified to use FiveM IPL https://github.com/XxFri3ndlyxX/fivem-ipl You must use some tp scripts.
+-This version is modified to use FiveM IPL https://github.com/XxFri3ndlyxX/fivem-ipl -You must use some tp scripts.
 Coord will be made available.

-Installation
+-**Installation**
-Import esx_drugs.sql in your database
+-Import esx_drugs.sql in your database
-Add this in your server.cfg:
+-Add this in your server.cfg:
 ```start esx_drugs```

 Legal